Using type well increases the amount of content read on your site. Type is all about detail.

 For headlines: vary font size from line to line.
 Often used on TV headlines, it looks tidy but again… very awkward to read.

-Mostly, Left Justified Works Best
+In Most Cases, Left Works Best

-- forces visitors to work harder to continue reading
+It forces visitors to work harder to continue reading

-- slows down reading, when completing each line
+It slows down reading, when completing each line

-- discourages long-term engagement and ‘deep reading’.
+It discourages long-term engagement and ‘deep reading’.